 No dedicated studies on the effect of renal impairment on the pharmacokinetics of emicizumab have been conducted.
-Most of the patients with hemophilia A in the population pharmacokinetic analysis had normal renal function (N = 332; creatinine clearance [CLcr] $\geq 90$ mL/min) or mild renal impairment (N = 27; CLcr of 60-89 mL/min).
+Most of the patients with hemophilia A in the population pharmacokinetic analysis had normal renal function (N = 332; creatinine clearance [CLcr] $\geq$ 90 mL/min) or mild renal impairment (N = 27; CLcr of 60-89 mL/min).
 Only 2 patients had moderate renal impairment (CLcr of 30-59 mL/min).
 No patients had severe renal impairment.
-Mild or moderate renal impairment did not appear to have an impact on the pharmacokinetics of emicizumab.
-No dose adjustment appears to be required for patients with renal impairment.
+Mild or moderate renal impairment did not appear to have an impact on the pharmacokinetics of emicizumab (see also section 2.2.1 Special Dosage Instructions).